Spaces of norms, determinant of cohomology and Fekete points in non-Archimedean geometry: Spaces of norms

-Again, the supremum is finite by equivalence of norms, and it is straightforward to see that the duality map $\cN(V)\to\cN(V^\vee)$ so defined is $1$-Lipschitz continuous with respect to the $\dGI$ metric.
-Diagonalizable norms are preserved by duality: \begin{lem} If $\n\in\cN^\diag(V)$ is diagonalizable, then so is $\n^\vee$.
+\begin{thm} The duality map $\cN(V)\to\cN(V^\vee)$ is an involutive isometry with respect to the Goldman--Iwahori distances. \end{thm}

+\begin{lem} If $\n\in\cN^\diag(V)$ is diagonalizable, then so is $\n^\vee$.
 Further, if $(e_i)$ is an orthogonal basis for $\n$, then the dual basis $(e_i^\vee)$ is orthogonal for $\n^\vee$, and $\|e_i^{\vee}\|^\vee=\|e_i\|^{-1}$. \end{lem} \begin{proof} In the Archimedean case, $\n$ is Euclidian/Hermitian, and the result is well-known.
 In the non-Archimedean case, the result is a simple consequence of Lemma~\ref{lem:supdiag}. \end{proof}

+\begin{proof}[Proof of Theorem~\ref{thm:dual}] It is straightforward to see that $\n\mapsto\n^\vee$ is $1$-Lipschitz, it is enough to show that $(\n^\vee)^\vee=\n$ for all $\n\in\cN(V)$.
+In the Archimedean case, this is a consequence of the Hahn--Banach theorem.
+In the non-Archimedean case, it follows from Lemma~\ref{lem:dualdiag} and the density of diagonalizable norms in $\cN(V)$ (Theorem~\ref{thm:diag}). \end{proof}

 \begin{lem} If $W\subset V$ is a linear subspace, the canonical embedding $(V/W)^\vee\hookrightarrow V^\vee$ identifies the dual of the quotient norm $\n_{V/W}$ with the restriction of $\n^\vee$. \end{lem} \begin{proof} The image of $(V/W)^\vee$ in $V^\vee$ is the space $W^\perp$ of linear forms $\mu\in V^\vee$ that vanish on $W$.
 Denoting by $\bar v\in V/W$ the image of $v\in V$ and by $\tilde\mu\in V^\vee$ the image of $\mu\in (V/W)^\vee$, we have by definition